 All users will be able to browse personal profiles and any information (Short bio, name, state) will be visible with or without sponsoring a dream.

-Please report all dreams and Innovators you believe to be breaking our Terms of Service or the Law.
+Please report all dreams and Innovators you believe to be breaking our Terms of Service or breaking the law.
 You can report a project by clicking on the “REPORT THIS DREAM” button at the bottom of the Incentives on the right side of the page.
 We do not tolerate anyone who uses our service to break the law and will investigate any reported projects.

 You are able to send them a private message on the project page by clicking “Contact Me” under the Innovator’s name.
-If the Innovator is active on our built in Forums, you will be able to use the Forums to contact him/her.

 First attempt to reach out to the Innovator.
 Most likely he/she simply ran into a small delay and is unable to deliver by the specified date.
 If all attempts have failed and you have sent us a support ticket.
 We will look into the matter and act as the middle man to resolve the issue.